Carogaphity/GDBot/README.md

 **A: Did you put the level in a .txt file?
 Did you spell the command correctly?
 Do you have a player model and a finish in the level?
 Did you add a character the bot doesn't recognize to your txt file?**

 Q: The level editor sucks!
-**Yep, it does.
+**A: Yep, it does.
 I hate writing HTML and avoid it at all costs.
 Write a better one if it bothers you that much :)**

 Q: There's so much latency!
-**I'm working on it, okay?
+**A: I'm working on it, okay?
 Inherently, any form of interaction will take a hot second to be processed by the bot.
 I'll keep searching for a way to make it better, but we might get stuck with one frame of latency.
 In which case, do you want a higher gamespeed or lower latency?
 Your choice, buddy.**

 Q: Are you ever going to implement hold gamemodes?
 (Ship, Robot, etc) What about Swingcopter?
-A: **Nope.
+**A: Nope.
 Tell me how you expect me to implement hold detection when the game is controlled by reactions.
-As for swingcopter, I think I'd rather die than learn parabola math :)
+As for swingcopter, I think I'd rather die than learn parabola math :)**